 Who We Are

-We are Advocates, Educators, Researchers, and Policy Influencers
+We are Families, Advocates, Educators, Researchers, and Policy Influencers

 Established in 2006, Feeding Matters is the first organization in the world uniting the concerns of families with the field’s leading advocates, experts, and allied healthcare professionals to improve the system of care for pediatric feeding disorder through advocacy, education, support, and research.